 Colin Reid // Vocals, Guitar

 Ruth Forsyth // Bass, Vocals

 Jason Sinclair // Drums, Vocals

 ARM06 // The Sheriff of Aspen Bay

 ARM05 // Woody Woodpecker / Bowl of Cherries

 Cuddly Shark encapsulate a purist “plug in and play” ethos with a touch of ice cold rock’n’roll.
 Idiosyncratic lyricism and odd anti-melodies combined with a foot down pedal-to-the-metal performance.

-Brimming with punk attitude and spilling over with melodic brilliance Cuddly Shark will never have an ounce of pretentious hip fat on them.
-Their live shows have seen comparisons made to Husker Du, Minor Threat, Ween, Fugazi and Weezer.
+Brimming with punk attitude and spilling over with melodic brilliance Cuddly Shark’s live shows have seen comparisons made to Husker Du, Minor Threat, Ween, Fugazi and Weezer.
 Yet Cuddly Shark are unmistakably their own entity, a blistering romp of rock’n’roll carnage firing as loud as they can from a post-rock cannon.

 Bruce Wallace // Vocals, Guitars